-The actual rule of marriage is however that a person (1) must not marry in his patri-family which can be called the patri-clan in some cases and (2) must also avoid marriage (a) with the children of his mother's siblings and cousins and (b) with the children of his father's sisters and the children of his father's female cousins.
+The actual rule of marriage is however that a person (1) must not marry in his patri-family which can be called the patri-clan in some cases and (2) must also avoid marriage (a) with the children of his mother's siblings and cousins and (b) with the children of his father's female cousins.
 This rule is the same as the one which was in vogue in ancient northern India.
 A person must not marry in his patri-family and must avoid marriage with the sapinda-kin.
 In almost all castes in the northern zone, the marriage of cousins (removed even by two or three degrees) is viewed with great disfavour though a few cases occur as exceptions.